• Skip to main content

 • Cytokines

-• Bioactive proteins.
+• Bioactive proteins

-Platelets participate in:
+Platelets play a role in:

-• Hemostasis (clot formation)
+• Hemostasis

 • Immune modulation